Beihao-Zhou/Machine-Learning/README.md

 # Machine-Learning
-This includes all the practice codes written by myself during online Machine Learning course by Andrew Ng at the Univerisity of Stanford.
+Practice and exercise codes of building several kinds of machine learning models for online Machine Learning course by Andrew Ng at the Univerisity of Stanford.